Chart Color Schemes

 Employment conditions in Klemzig demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-Klemzig has a highly educated workforce with essential services sectors well represented.
-The unemployment rate was 2.8% in the past year, with an estimated employment growth of 1.5%.
+Klemzig has a highly educated workforce with significant representation in essential services sectors.
+The unemployment rate was 2.8% as of September 2025, with an estimated employment growth of 1.5% over the past year.
+This is based on AreaSearch aggregation of statistical area data.

-However, construction was under-represented at 6.3%, compared to 8.7% in Greater Adelaide.
+The key industries of employment among residents were health care & social assistance, education & training, and retail trade.
+Construction was under-represented, with only 6.3% of Klemzig's workforce compared to 8.7% in Greater Adelaide.
 Employment opportunities locally appeared limited, as indicated by the count of Census working population versus resident population.
-In the year to September 2025, employment levels increased by 1.5% and labour force increased by 1.3%, resulting in a unemployment fall of 0.2 percentage points.
-By comparison, Greater Adelaide recorded employment growth of 3.0%, labour force growth of 2.9%, with unemployment falling by 0.1 percentage points.
-State-level data to 25-Nov showed SA employment grew by 1.19% year-on-year, adding 10,710 jobs, with the state unemployment rate at 4.0%.
-This compared favourably to the national unemployment rate of 4.3%, with the state's employment growth outpacing the national average of 0.14%.
-Jobs and Skills Australia's national employment forecasts from May-25 offered further insight into potential future demand within Klemzig.
-These projections, covering five and ten-year periods, suggested national employment should expand by 6.6% over five years and 13.7% over ten years.
-Applying these industry-specific projections to Klemzig's employment mix indicated local employment should increase by 6.9% over five years and 14.3% over ten years.
+Between September 2024 and September 2025, employment levels increased by 1.5%, and labour force increased by 1.3%, resulting in a unemployment fall of 0.2 percentage points.
+In comparison, Greater Adelaide recorded employment growth of 3.0% and labour force growth of 2.9%, with unemployment falling by 0.1 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 can provide further insight into potential future demand within Klemzig.
+These projections, covering five and ten-year periods, suggest national employment should expand by 6.6% over five years and 13.7% over ten years.
+However, growth rates differ significantly between industry sectors.
+Applying these industry-specific projections to Klemzig's employment mix suggests local employment should increase by 6.9% over five years and 14.3% over ten years.

 Frequently Asked Questions - Employment